-마음을 먹다 meaning in English with 3 Examples
+마음을 먹다 meaning – 3 Examples Explained

-마음을 먹다 Meaning in English
+마음을 먹다 Meaning

 The Korean expression 마음을 먹다 is an idiomatic phrase that translates to “to make up one’s mind” or “to decide” in English.
 It’s a versatile expression often used when someone resolves to do something, whether it’s a big life decision or a simple daily choice.